javcamposz/javcamposz.github.io/_posts/2024-10-30 AI Telco series 1.md

 comments: true
 ---

-# 🚀 AI Revolution in Telcos (1 of 7): Generative AI in Telcos: Real Success Stories & Implementation Guide

 Let's cut through the hype and talk about how GenAI is actually changing the telecom industry - both the good and the challenging parts.
 For start, let's be honest - AI isn't magic and specially GenAI.
 Here's what you need to know:
 ➡ Getting to 80% accuracy is easy, but that last 20%?
 That's where things get tough